Last updated on 2026-02-02

 Career Options

-• Home Care Aide: Assist clients in their homes with personal care, meal preparation, and household tasks.
+- Home Care Aide: Work with clients in their homes, offering assistance with personal care, meal preparation, and companionship.

-• Community Support Worker: Help individuals in community settings, providing assistance and resources to enhance their quality of life.
+- Community Support Worker: Engage with clients in community settings, providing support and resources to enhance their quality of life.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.